CWXDEV/MegaMod/README.md

 ## TradingPlayerView
 - Removes that stupid ass box that comes up when selling to a trader and you hover a junk box and it spams you saying items cant be sold

+## PainkillerDesat
+- Removes the stupid ass painkiller effects

+## WeatherPatcher
+- there are 2 options:
+    - disable fog completely
+    - enable weather debug mode - makes is sunny all the time

 ## License
 - License allows anyone to use the code, just give credit is all I ask.

 ## TODO:
 - look into other ways to activate and deactivate gameobjects to avoid stutter.
 - fix up botmonitor.
-- fix up desharpener for the new version of effects
-- fix up weatherpatcher